 If you notice that your child’s baby teeth aren’t coming in straight, your best bet is to set any panic to the side and remember that most baby teeth are at least a little crooked, and it’s most likely that your baby’s teeth will straighten out all on their own.

 But if you’re still concerned, it’s never a bad idea to speak with an experienced children’s dentist to go over the best options for your little one.
 There have been some cases where baby teeth coming in crooked are a sign of other problems, so it’s better to be safe than sorry!

 Chances are your baby’s dentist will recommend simply monitoring your child’s smile for any indicators of trouble, such as tongue thrusting or thumb sucking, both of which can cause future problems with jaw alignment.
 This will help prevent your child from developing an overbite or underbite as they grow older.

 Ensure Healthy Adult Smiles with Early Oral Care

-Be sure to brush your baby’s teeth after every meal, and keep in mind that if your pediatric dentist does suggest some form of treatment for your baby’s teeth, in order to ward off any problems down the line, it’s usually more cost-effective and less invasive to address concerns when your child is still an infant.
+Be sure to brush your baby’s teeth after every meal, and keep in mind that if your pediatric dentist does suggest some form of treatment for their teeth, in order to ward off any problems down the line, it’s usually more cost-effective and less invasive to address concerns when your child is still an infant.

-Do you still have questions about your baby’s teeth?
+Do you still have questions about your baby’s crooked teeth?
 Our helpful staff is here to answer them with a quick call to the Children’s Dentistry office.
 If you’re in the Greater Las Vegas area, you can reach us by phone at (702) 832-0508.
-Find a pediatric dentist location near you, or check out our blog on kids dental health for even more info about getting your little one a happy, healthy smile!
+Find a pediatric dentist location near you, or check out our blog on kid’s dental health for even more info about getting your little one a happy, healthy smile!